WUSTL-Biol4220/home/labs/lab_17.md

 ## Exercises

-(*Important: The example output shown below uses sequence data from an example fasta file.
-The original example.fasta file packaged with this assignment differed slightly in its sequence content.
-To exactly reproduce the example results, replace the contents of example.fasta with the text below.)

 You will create a separate Python script for each of the following problems.

 Write a module file called `biopython_stats.py`.
 The module will define several functions to read a sequence aligment of nucleotides, to translate the codons into amino acids depending on the reading frame, to classify amino acids into classes of physicochemical properties, and to report codon usage frequencies per amino acid.